Visiting for the First Time?

 Welcome fellow seeker!
 We're glad you've found us!

 The Eno River Unitarian Universalist Fellowship -- or ERUUF as we like to say -- is committed to the inclusion of every person.
-All are welcome here without regard to race, ethnicity, gender, sexual orientation or economic status.
+All are welcome here without regard to race, ethnicity, gender identity, sexual orientation or economic status.

 Be sure and stop by a visitor table on Sunday morning when you arrive.
 There you will find an information packet and a nametag so our members can greet you.
-Fill out a guest registry form and we will send you our newsletter, let you know about upcoming events, and connect you with ERUUF groups of interest to you.
+Fill out a guest registry form and we will send you our weekly e-newsletter, let you know about upcoming events, and connect you with ERUUF groups of interest to you.
 Your visitor host is also happy to answer any questions you might have.

 When is the Next Service?

 What are Sunday services like?

 Each service begins with a welcome followed by sounding a temple bell and settling into quiet.

 Next is a musical prelude, opening words, chalice lighting, and hymn.

 We greet one another, hear a story for all ages, share joys and sorrows, and occasionally hear from a guest who might briefly speak about an important topic.